-17 CONCLUSION.
+17 CONCLUSION

 Kherlen River unites Mongolia and China and empties into Dalai Lake -Wetland of international importance.
 This great river with tiny flow volume is of extreme importance for biodiversity and socio-economic stability of Dauria Steppe.
-We hope, this report is a timely warning for basin water management plans still being drafted for Kherlen River basin.
-Although plans are drafted for deep technological transformation of the whole Kherlen river system, there is enough time to consider more sustainable development options, more in line with anticipated climate change scenarios.
+We hope this report is a timely addition to the for Kherlen River basin water management plan that has been recently drafted.
+This Draft includes specific provision to complete (before 2021) an independent assessment of several "Kherlen-Gobi water transfer" schemes developed to date and draw final conclusions on their practicability and sustainability.
+Our Report presents a robust framework for contents and process of such assessment as well as developing environmental flow norms and other essential water management safeguards.
+Although plans are still being drafted for deep technological transformation of the whole Kherlen river system, there is enough time to consider more sustainable development options, more in line with anticipated climate change scenarios.